joshspeagle/dynesty/docs/source/faq.rst

 **How many live points should I use?**

+Short answer: **it depends**.

-Unfortunately, there's no easy answer here: *it depends*.
+Longer answer: Unfortunately, there's no easy answer here.
 Increasing the number of live points helps establish more flexible and robust bounds, improving the overall sampling efficiency and prior volume resolution.
 However, it simultaneously increases the runtime.